Permits and Networks

 - Under U.S. Fish and Wildlife Service Permit MB006662-1, CWC is allowed to rehabilitate all migratory birds.

-- CWC was granted the only deer rehabilitation permit in Los Angeles and Orange counties by the State Department of Fish and Game in the summer of 2001, and in the fall of 2002, was designated as one of five coyote rehabilitation centers in Southern California.
+- CWC was granted the only deer rehabilitation permit in Los Angeles and Orange counties by the State Department of Fish and Wildlife in the summer of 2001, and in the fall of 2002, was designated as one of five coyote rehabilitation centers in Southern California.

 - Through a Stranding Agreement with National Marine Fisheries Service, CWC is permitted to respond to and provide rehabilitative care to marine mammals in distress.
 CWC's Marine Mammal Response program works closely with the National Marine Fisheries Service, local lifeguards, park rangers, and the Lost Hills Sheriff's Department as the local link in the Marine Mammal Stranding Network.